 - Yoast SEO – it’s possibly got more free features than AIOSEO…

-- WP Simple Sitemap – auto-generates an HTML sitemap in a page for the convenience of visitors
+- WP Simple Sitemap – auto-generates an HTML sitemap on a page for the convenience of visitors

 Other Redesign Topics

-This has been the subject of a couple of other extensive WP Security posts I’ve written, and I urge you to implement a security plugin!
+This has been the subject of a couple of other extensive WordPress security services posts I’ve written, and I urge you to implement a security plugin!